 The access and use of the social security number is usually not necessary since in our institution we only require the last four (4) digits, but in cases where the full use of this is necessary, it will be managed in accordance with strict security standards.
+It would be used confidentially and with complete security for federal financial aid and all federal agencies that require access only and in a manner of compliance because it is required.
 We only share information with companies that request our students for employment.
 The information is only shared if the student agrees or requires it.